 Once you’ve gained your licence to ride, it’s a good idea to actively work to improve your rider skills.
 Taking a motorcycle safety course can help you do this.
 The first logical step is learning to use motorways, carry pillion passengers or the Enhanced Rider Scheme (ERS) course.

 There are lots of benefits to improving your safety as a rider on the road – not least of all keeping you safer and out of trouble.
 Below we’ll take a look at the motorcycle safety qualifications that are recognised by some insurers and what you should be doing before and after you’ve passed your course.

-ERS courses are taken by DVSA qualified instructors.
+ERS courses are taken by DVSA-qualified instructors.
 These courses are the first step to obtaining an Advanced Rider Award.
-Holding an Advanced Rider Award not only shows that you know your stuff when it comes to riding a motorcycle, but it can also be used to reduce your insurance premiums.
-ERS courses are one of the many advanced skills courses that Phoenix offers.
-Chances are if you trained with us for your licence the same school will be able to take you through ERS training too.
-In some locations, you might have to check for other Phoenix schools that offer ERS advanced rider course near you.
-Try using our location finder for another Phoenix school if the centre you got your licence with doesn’t offer ERS training.
+Holding an Advanced Rider Award shows you know your stuff when it comes to riding and it may reduce your insurance premiums.
+ERS courses are just one of the many advanced skills courses that Phoenix offers.
+You may be able to take your safety training with the same school you trained for your licence with.